OriginChain docs

 Active-passive, sync.

-One primary, one optional sync follower.
-WAL frames replicate before the primary returns 200.
-A follower joining a running cluster bootstraps via Frame::Snapshot — a chunked transfer of every key in the store — then tails the live frame stream from the snapshot's LSN.
+One primary, one optional sync replica.
+The commit replicates before the primary returns 200.
+A replica joining a running cluster bootstraps via a snapshot transfer - a chunked transfer of the full store - then keeps up with the live stream from where the snapshot left off.

-Active-passive sync replication is the production path.
-Commits durably ack only after the follower has the frame on disk.
-RPO=0, RTO ~25 s.
+On paid configurations, active-passive sync replication is the production path.
+Commits durably acknowledge only after the replica also holds the commit - RPO=0, RTO ~25 s.
 See ops → failover for the promotion procedure.
+Need more write throughput than one node delivers?
+Multi-node configurations scale writes across nodes behind the same single endpoint - with the same per-node standby options.

 06 · versioning